A Supersymmetry Primer: The mass spectrum of the MSSM

 As an aside, eqs.~(\ref{eq:solvesintwobeta}) and (\ref{eq:solvemzsq}) highlight the ``$\mu$ problem" already mentioned in section \ref{subsec:mssm.superpotential}.
 Without miraculous cancellations, all of the input parameters ought to be within an order of magnitude or two of $m^2_Z$.
 However, in the MSSM, $\mu$ is a supersymmetry-respecting parameter appearing in the superpotential, while $b$, $m_{H_u}^2$, $m_{H_d}^2$ are supersymmetry-breaking parameters.
-This has lead to a widespread belief that the MSSM must be extended at very high energies to include a mechanism that relates the effective value of $\mu$ to the supersymmetry-breaking mechanism in some way; see section \ref{subsec:variations.NMSSM} and refs.~\cite{muproblemW}-\cite{muproblemGMSB} for examples.
+This has lead to a widespread belief that the MSSM must be extended at very high energies to include a mechanism that relates the effective value of $\mu$ to the supersymmetry-breaking mechanism in some way; see sections \ref{subsec:variations.NMSSM} and \ref{subsec:variations.munonrenorm} and ref.~\cite{muproblemGMSB} for examples.

-Even if the value of $\mu$ is set by soft supersymmetry breaking, the cancellation needed by eq.~(\ref{eq:solvemzsq}) is often remarkable when evaluated in specific model frameworks, after constraints from direct searches for the Higgs bosons and superpartners are taken into account.
+Even if the value of $\mu$ is set by soft supersymmetry breaking, the cancellation needed by eq.~(\ref{eq:solvemzsq}) is often remarkable when evaluated in specific model frameworks, after constraints from direct searches for the superpartners are taken into account.
 For example, expanding for large $\tan\beta$, eq.~(\ref{eq:solvemzsq}) becomes \beq m_Z^2 = -2 (m^2_{H_u} + |\mu|^2) + \frac{2}{\tan^2\beta} (m^2_{H_d} - m^2_{H_u}) + {\cal O}(1/\tan^4\beta). \eeq Typical viable solutions for the MSSM have $-m^2_{H_u}$ and $|\mu|^2$ each much larger than $m_Z^2$, so that significant cancellation is needed.
-In particular, large top squark squared masses, needed to avoid having the Higgs boson mass turn out too small [see eq.~(\ref{hradcorrmix}) below] compared to the direct search limits from LEP, will feed into $m^2_{H_u}$.
-The cancellation needed in the minimal model may therefore be at the several per cent level.
-It is impossible to objectively characterize whether this should be considered worrisome, but it could be taken as a weak hint in favor of non-minimal models.
+In particular, large top squark squared masses, needed to avoid having the Higgs boson mass turn out too small [see eq.~(\ref{hradcorr}) below] compared to the observed value of 125 GeV, will feed into $m^2_{H_u}$.
+The cancellation needed in the minimal model may therefore be at the several per cent level, or worse.
+It is impossible to objectively characterize whether this should be considered worrisome, but it certainly causes subjective worry as the LHC bounds on superpartners increase.